Laelapa/GoHome/README.md

-# GoHome
+# Laelapa/GoHome
-A personal webpage project using go, templ and htmx
+A personal webpage+blog+portfolio using go, templ and htmx.